Click the player above if you’d like to listen to me read the post.

 Though I haven’t listened to Sarah McLachlan for years, the lyrics to Building a Mystery roll off my tongue.

 Driving on the highway heading to Pictou County for an impromptu overnight getaway, traffic is sparse.
-What a treat compared to Ontario where a venture on the 401 is to head into battle, every journey a white-knuckle undertaking.
-Cruising the empty road under clear blue noon sky while wailing out a song is almost meditative.
+What a treat compared to Ontario where a venture on the 401 is akin to heading into battle, the journey a white-knuckle undertaking.
+Cruising this mostly empty road under a clear blue noon sky while wailing along to Sara is almost meditative.

 “Cause you’re working… Ping!”